Enzowt05/Customer-Management-System/README.md

 (One day I'll put the documentation in, sorry :) ).

-I'm going to improve this project still
+I'm going to improve this project still.